 - Chopped dill

-- 4 tsp brined or fresh green peppercorn (more or less, depending on how spicy you like it)
+- 4 tsp brined or fresh green peppercorn adjust to your spice tolerance level

 - 4 eggs fried or poached